Emekadavid/emekadavids_projects/README.md

 ## Classification Projects

 1. [Mushroom classification](https://github.com/Emekadavid/mushroom-classification): Mushroom eating and hunting ("shrooming") has gained popularity in recent years.
 But the dangers are that mushrooms can be poisonous.
 This project provides a model that can be used to classify a specie of mushrooms as harmless or poisonous.
 I believe it will help mushroom lovers worldwide.

+## Data Analysis

+1. [Tackling The Health Crises In Africa](https://github.com/Emekadavid/Data_analysis_competition): Africa is facing a health crises.
+One of them is medical tourism that takes away its essential financial resources.
+Also, it is facing a lot of brain drain of skilled medical personnel.
+A comprehensive exploration of the data from 10Alytics shows that more needs to be done to solve these problems.
+One of the recommendations is that African governments should prioritise health care.